 In 1946, the Independent Voters’ Committee merged with the National Citizens Political Action Committee (NCPAC) to become the Progressive Citizens of America (PCA) with Jo Davidson as co-chairman.

 Well, there you are.
 Un homme engagé – an artist who was not indifferent to the larger world of historical and political forces.
-You possess the courage to act despite the sacrifices and the risks to your own freedom, or you don’t, and Jo Davidson did.
+You possess the courage to act despite the sacrifices and the risks to your own freedom, or you don’t.
+Jo Davidson did.

 Ambassador William vanden Heuvel: An Incessant Calling